-Union Minister Manohar Lal Khattar Dedicates World Class Sports Academy at JGU to the Nation - www.lokmattimes.com
+Union Minister Manohar Lal Khattar dedicates world class sports academy at JGU to the nation - www.lokmattimes.com

 Dhyanchand Awardee: Manoj Kumar, Wrestling.

-Professor (Dr) C. Raj Kumar, Vice Chancellor, Founding Vice Chancellor, JGU, welcomed the distinguished guests and said, "It is a great honour to welcome Union Minister Manohar Lal Khattar, a visionary leader on this historic occasion, who has led Haryana to great development and growth.
+Professor (Dr) C. Raj Kumar, Vice Chancellor, Founding Vice Chancellor, JGU, welcomed the distinguished guests and said, “It is a great honour to welcome Union Minister Manohar Lal Khattar, a visionary leader, on this historic occasion, who has led Haryana to great development and growth.
 He has a deep and abiding commitment to education and its power to help transform society.
 His presence today at the dedication ceremony of the Naveen Jindal Sports Academy is a privilege for the university.
-This is also a celebration of our visionary Chancellor's leadership who has made great contributions towards nation building and growth of sports to empower the youth.
-At JGU we believe that education is not limited to books and classes, but the development of the heart, soul and mind.
-We need to nurture our universities to become the benchmark for the future and JGU is committed to that ambition."
+This is also a celebration of our visionary Chancellor’s leadership, who has made great contributions towards nation-building and the growth of sports to empower the youth.
+At JGU, we believe that education is not limited to books and classes, but the development of the heart, soul and mind.
+We need to nurture our universities to become the benchmark for the future, and JGU is committed to that ambition.”

 Other leading Haryana guests included: Lehar Singh Siroya, Member of Rajya Sabha; Subhas Barala, Member of Rajya Sabha; Ramchander Jangra, Member of Rajya Sabha; Abhay Kumar Sinha, Member of Lok Sabha; Chaudhary Dharambir Singh, Member of Lok Sabha; Rekha Sharma, Member of Rajya Sabha; Richard Vanlalhmangaiha, Member of Lok Sabha; Satpal Jhamba, Member of Legislative Assembly, Pundri; Kulwant Bajigar, Member of Legislative Assembly, Kaithal; Shrimati Krishna Gehlot, Member of Legislative Assembly, Rai; Pawan Kharkhoda, Member of Legislative Assembly, Kharkhoda; Devendra Kadyan, Member of Legislative Assembly, Ganaur; Nikhil Madan, Member of Legislative Assembly, Sonipat; Manmohan Goyal, Mayor, Rohtak; Sushil Sarwan, IAS, Deputy Commissioner of Sonipat and Prof. Rajbir Singh, Vice Chancellor, Maharshi Dayanand University – Rohtak

-In his Vote of Thanks, Professor Dabiru Sridhar Patnaik, Registrar, JGU, said, "We are honoured to have the Union Minister Manohar Lal Khattar and former Chief Minister of Haryana on this historic occasion.
-We thank the Chancellor Mr. Naveen Jindal for his vision to build a world class facility at JGU."
+In his Vote of Thanks, Professor Dabiru Sridhar Patnaik, Registrar, JGU, said, “We are honoured to have Union Minister Manohar Lal Khattar and former Chief Minister of Haryana on this historic occasion.
+We thank Chancellor Naveen Jindal for his vision to build a world-class facility at JGU.”

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app